fsantanar/cpu_health_checks/README.md

 To install CPU Health Checks, you have two options:

-1. Using pip: You can install the package using pip by running the following command:
+1. Using pip (Not Available for the Moment but Will be Available Soon): You can install the package using pip by running the following command:

 ```console
 pip install cpu_health_checks